Kotlin/KEEP/proposals/stdlib/base64.md

 }
 ```

+#### Construction

-However, the class won't have public constructors.
-It is not supposed to be instantiated or inherited.
+The class won't have public constructors, and it is not supposed to be inherited or instantiated by calling its
+constructor.
 Instead, a predefined instance of this class will be provided for each supported Base64 variant:
 ```kotlin
 public open class Base64 {